adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 These are my notes on quadcopter dynamics and control.
 I wrote them in grad school, at a point where I could fly a controller that I was unable to explain.

 I could tune the gains to get the thing in the air, but the shape of the control law stayed a mystery to me.
 Most papers state the equations of motion and then produce a finished mixer matrix a line or two later.
 The steps in between are left to the reader: where the small-angle approximation gets used, why yaw is treated differently from roll and pitch, how four rotor thrusts come out of four scalar demands.
 I worked through those steps and wrote out every line I had to do by hand.
-The notes then sat in a folder for a few years never to see the light of the day.
+The notes then sat in a folder for a few years.

-Most of what follows comes out of one fact.
-A quadcopter has six degrees of freedom and four actuators, so it is underactuated, and translation has to be paid for with attitude.
-This system cannot move without tipping over first.
+A quadcopter has six degrees of freedom and four actuators, so it is underactuated.
+Thrust acts along a single body axis, so horizontal acceleration is available only by tilting that axis first, which couples translation to attitude.
+The cascaded controller in section 5 is built around that coupling.

 Below is the rigid-body model, then a cascaded position-and-attitude controller built on top of it, then the control allocation (the "mixer") for the `+` and `X` rotor layouts.
+Everything stays symbolic over here.
+I have not put in parameters for any particular airframe, so none of the gains, limits or time constants mentioned below are measured values.
+I hope someone finds these notes useful.

 ## Conventions used here

-Every sign below depends on the four choices listed here.
-Textbooks differ on all of them, and I have lost more time to mixed conventions than to any of the actual mathematics, so please read this section first.
+Every sign below depends on the four choices listed here, and textbooks differ on all four.
+Mixing conventions between two sources produces equations that look correct term by term while carrying a sign error in one axis.
+That error usually survives simulation and shows up on hardware as a roll or pitch loop that diverges.
+Read this section before comparing anything below against another reference.

 <ol type="i">
   <li>The world frame is <b>z-up</b> (an ENU-style frame).
 Gravity therefore acts along $-z_{world}$.</li>